Mega Zeph

-Mega Zeph is a wooden roller coaster located at the abandoned Six Flags New Orleans theme park, in the Eastern New Orleans area of New Orleans, Louisiana, United States.
-Originally opening on May 20, 2000, as Jazzland's signature ride, the coaster has been abandoned and left in a state of decay as a result of the park's closure following Hurricane Katrina in 2005.
-It is currently standing but not operating.
+Mega Zeph was a wooden roller coaster located at the now demolished Six Flags New Orleans theme park, in the Eastern New Orleans area of New Orleans, Louisiana, United States.
+Originally opening on May 20, 2000, as Jazzland's signature ride.
+Following the devastation to the amusement park in August 2005 by Hurricane Katrina, the roller coaster ceased operation following the park's closure but remained standing until its demolition in 2025.

 History

 Mega Zeph takes its name from the original Zephyr or Big Zephyr coaster that operated in the now-defunct Pontchartrain Beach amusement park.
 The coaster celebrated its topping out ceremony on September 10, 1999, with the installation of the underpinnings of the coaster's highest hump.
 At the time of its completion, Mega Zeph served as both Jazzland's signature attraction as well as its most visible due to its location adjacent to the Interstate 10/Interstate 510 interchange.
 The coaster's opening would coincide with the grand opening of Jazzland on May 20, 2000.